 Daycare Benefits for Dogs and Their Owners

 Doggone Fun!
 Doggy Daycare Center offers many benefits for dogs and their owners.
 Statistics show that people are becoming more aware of their pet’s welfare including their health and well-being.
 Pet owners want quality care for their pets that they are unable to give due to their busy schedules.
-Doggone Fun! is committed to offering pet owners experienced and caring animal care specialists, a safe and clean, supervised play arena and innovative enrichment options for a full day of fun.
-Our main goal is to provide dogs with a stimulating, caring, clean and safe environment.
+Doggone Fun! is committed to offering pet owners experienced and caring animal care specialists, a safe, clean and supervised play arena and innovative enrichment options for a full day of fun.
+Our main goal is to provide dogs with a stimulating, enriching, caring, clean and safe environment.

 Provides Social Interaction

 Allowing dogs the opportunity to socialize with other dogs is probably the most important gift you can give yourself and your dog.
 Dogs, by nature, are highly social animals.
 They form strong social bonds, which is one of the reasons we form such long-lasing relationships with dogs.
 The majority of dog behavior can be traced back to their identity as predators that are programmed to be constantly around other dogs to survive.
 Regular play with other dogs builds your dog’s confidence and improves their ability to communicate and interact.
 The more dogs your dog interacts with the better their social skills become.
 Soon your dog will be a “social butterfly” coaxing worried or antisocial dogs to play, appeasing tough dogs and defusing potential fights with subtle body language.